 While there’s no federal law on the standards for financial assistance, about half of the states in the U.S. have medical debtor protection laws that lay out income requirements to qualify for financial assistance.
 These laws also provide details on what type of financial assistance a nonprofit hospital needs to offer.

 Ask Your Healthcare Provider for a Repayment Plan

 When you receive a medical bill, make sure the charges and services you’re being billed for are correct.
 Inaccurate info can cost you time and money.

 If you aren’t able to pay the bill in full, contact the hospital or health care provider to explain your situation.
 See if the other party is willing to negotiate down your medical debt.
 Or perhaps they’re open to working with you on a repayment plan.
 You’ll then be able to make your payments in monthly installments, and repay your medical debt within a reasonable amount of time.
 You’ll want to contact the hospital or provider as soon as possible to avoid your debt going to collections.

 You’ll also want to see how your medical debt repayment plan fits in with your overall debt repayment plan.
 As you might be juggling different forms of debt, it’s important to assess where your medical debt fits into your order of financial priorities.

-If you have questions on how to manage your debt, Money Management International (MMI) can help.
-Our accredited financial counselors can help you come with a debt repayment plan (DMP) and answer any questions you have about medical debt.
+If you have questions on how to manage your debt, our accredited financial counselors can help you come with a debt management plan (DMP) and answer any questions you have about medical debt.